Sisters in Islam: Activities

 Their mission is to promote the principles of gender equality, justice, freedom, and dignity of Islam and empower women to be advocates for change.
 They seek to promote a framework of women's rights in Islam which takes into consideration women's experiences and realities; they want to eliminate the injustice and discrimination that women may face by changing the mindsets that may hold women to be inferior to men; and they want to increase public knowledge, and reform laws and policies within the framework of justice and equality in Islam.

 The Sisters in Islam leaders hold the following: "We uphold the revolutionary spirit of Islam, a religion which uplifted the status of women when it was revealed 1400 years ago.
 We believe that Islam does not endorse the oppression of women and denial of their basic rights of equality and human dignity.
 We are deeply saddened that religion has been used to justify cultural practices and values that regard women as inferior and subordinate to men and we believe that this has been made possible because men have had exclusive control over the interpretation of the text of the Qur’an."

-Criticism
+Controversies

 SIS has drawn criticism from conservative Muslim state and non-state actors because of its views.
 Its position, for example, in promoting monogamy as a Quranic ideal, was challenged by the Department of Islamic Development (JAKIM).
 The group has also drawn the ire of the Pan-Malaysian Islamic Party (PAS) for criticising PAS' Kelantan Syariah Criminal Bill (H) 1993 on the basis that it discriminated against Malaysian women and imposed the death penalty for apostasy.
 PAS, in 2009, called for SIS to be investigated and for its members to be "rehabilitated".